 RESISTANCE: A Pokémon with Resistance takes less damage when attacked by Pokémon of a certain type.
-The amount of Resistance is printed next to the type(s) of Resistance a Pokémon
+The amount of Resistance is printed next to the type(s) of Resistance a Pokémon has, if any.

 RESTORED POKÉMON CARD: A card you play with the associated fossil Item card.